mini-llvm/mini-llvm/README.md

 ## 🎯 Overview

-**mini-llvm** is a minimal yet powerful implementation of the LLVM core libraries and tools, built to demonstrate the essential principles of modern compiler design in a clear, concise, and approachable way.
+**mini-llvm** is a minimal yet powerful implementation of the LLVM core libraries and tools, designed to demonstrate the essential principles of modern compiler design in a clear, concise, and approachable way.

+## ✨ Highlights

+- Modern C++ (C++23)
+- Cross-platform compatibility (Linux & Windows)
+- Easy integration (CMake & Bazel)
+- No external dependencies

 ## 💡 Design